AU-Master-Thesis/thesis/sections/3-methodology/study-1/mod.typ

 ]

-#kristoffer[
+// #kristoffer[
-  Explain the marginalization step/ algorithm
+//   Explain the marginalization step/ algorithm
-  They do explain it at ALL in the paper so, we need another citation for it Maybe make a figure, or some colorful equations to explain the step/slices ]
+//   They do explain it at ALL in the paper so, we need another citation for it

-#kristoffer[
-  Explain how factors are abstracted using the `Factor` trait.
-  How our implementation uses Composition instead of inheritance in C++
-    - What pros/cons does this bring?
+//   Maybe make a figure, or some colorful equations to explain the step/slices
-]
+// ]

 === Factor Structure <s.factor-structure>